 Price volatility can be an inherent part of any commodity spot market.
 At the moment, several energy commodities are proving this point.
-Crude oil prices have swung from as low as $10/barrel to over $30/barrel in a relatively short period.
+Crude oil prices have swung from as low as $10/barrel to more than $30/barrel in a relatively short period.
 As noted above, natural gas prices have experienced a rapid run up this year.
 And, of course, volatility in electricity prices is well publicized.

-Volatility may be even more pronounced in businesses that are capital intensive like electricity.
+Volatility may be even more pronounced in businesses that are capital intensive, such as electricity.
+Also, the fact that electricity cannot be stored exacerbates this volatility problem.
 The capital intensity can mean that supply and demand are more often thrown out of balance because supply expansions may come in large blocks that can lag or lead growth in demand.
 And, when imbalance occurs, relatively low variable costs mean prices can fall precipitously.

 The key issue is what can consumers do about volatility.
 One obvious answer is that they (or, as is likely, load serving entities (LSE)) can sign fixed-price bilateral contracts.
-Another possibility is to use more sophisticated risk mitigation tools such as call options.
+Another possibility is to use more sophisticated risk mitigation tools, such as call options.

 A call option means the LSE has the right, but not the obligation, to buy electricity at a set price.
 For example, say an LSE wants to protect its customers from ever facing an energy price exceeding $250/MWH.
 That LSE would buy a call option with a strike price of $250/MWH.
 If the LSE goes to market and finds the spot price exceeds $250/MWH, the LSE will exercise the option.
 If, on the other hand, the market price is below $250, the LSE will simply buy at the lower market price.
 Competitive power suppliers are ready to sell options such as this.
 The only question is how much it would cost – that is, what is the upfront option price.
 A widely used approach to option pricing is the Black-Scholes option pricing formula.

-The Black-Scholes formula shows the option price a consumer would be willing today depends on several factors.
+Although, in reality, factors beyond this formula affect what a supplier would offer and a buyer would accept, the Black-Scholes formula shows the option price a consumer would be willing to pay depends on several quantifiable factors.
 One of the more important of these is the degree of volatility observed in prices; this is measured by the statistical measure called variance.
 The more volatility, the higher the option price.
 Another important factor affecting the option price is the price level at which the option can be exercised, that is, the strike price.
 The lower the strike price relative to observed prices, the higher the option price.
 Other factors affecting the option price include the time left to the expiration date and an input called the risk free rate of return.

 Just to illustrate the point, we used the Black-Scholes formula to price a hypothetical option that would protect consumers against prices above $250/MWH.
 We assumed the option is written on September 1, 2000, providing the right to buy 1 MWH of energy at $250/MWH in every hour of the peak periods of June and July 2001; the peak period was defined as 11 a.m. to 6 p.m. weekdays.
 We used Black-Scholes to calculate an option price for each hour and then summed the hourly prices to get a total option price.
 We based the inputs to the Black-Scholes formula on the actual prices in the PX’s Day-Ahead Market for the peak period in June and July of this year.